pingcap/tispark/docs/design/2022-06-30-partition-table-batchwrite-suppport.md

 - [Range partitioning](https://docs.pingcap.com/tidb/dev/partitioned-table#range-partitioning)
 - [Hash partitioning](https://docs.pingcap.com/tidb/dev/partitioned-table#hash-partitioning)

-And the parititon expression must be under contions as bellow:
+And the parititon expression must be under condtions as bellow:
 + column expression
 + `YEAR($argument)` where the argument is a column and its type is datetime or string literal that can be parsed as datetime.